Break the Ice: Trump ramping up US presence in the Arctic as Russia, China threats loom

 "There is a lot more interest by countries in the Arctic.
 Certainly by Russia.
 Certainly by China.
 They're also increasing their ability to build out their fleet and operate in the Arctic," he said.
 "At the current pace, China's got the potential to have more icebreaking capacity than the United States by 2025."

-It's not just in numbers of ships that China is attempting to overtake the United States in, with regard to the Arctic.
+Diplomacy: It's not just in numbers of ships that China is attempting to overtake the United States, with regard to the Arctic.
 China, in the model of its Belt and Road Initiative, is attempting to set up a "Polar Silk Road."
 With climate change making shipping lanes through the Arctic more plausible, China sees an opportunity to dominate what is likely to be a stepped-up level of Arctic commerce by establishing diplomatic and economic relationships with Arctic countries.

 Solheim notes China's increased activity on the Arctic Council, an international organization of Arctic countries, which China is not technically a member of, and its efforts to court individual members of the council as well.
-China last decade, for example, signed a free trade agreement with Iceland.
+China in the last decade, for example, signed a free trade agreement with Iceland.
 It's also tried to use its Confucious Institutes -- Chinese government-programs that exist in American universities as well -- to spread propaganda in Arctic countries.

 China also tried to build airports in the Danish territory of Greenland before the U.S. put the brakes on that enterprise, and in May gained majority control of a Norwegian airline through several degrees of corporations owning other corporations.